Explore the Magical World of Mosaic Art in Philadelphia

 Bryn Athyn

-To experience classic Italian-style mosaic, head just northeast of Philadelphia to this mansion turned art museum.
+To experience classic Italian-style mosaic, head just northeast of Philadelphia to this mansion turned art museum, which is reopening November 24 after an 18-month break.
 In addition to around 8,000 pieces of primarily religious art from ancient Rome, ancient Egypt, the Americas, and Asia, the building is itself the most stunning attraction, with expansively mosaicked rooms on the first and fifth floors, including the building’s Great Hall.
-Free admission for a self-guided tour of the first floor only is available on weekend afternoons, or you can call ahead to reserve a spot on a $10 guided tour to see the whole space.
+A five dollar donation is recommended for each person.
 The most direct route from Philadelphia proper is by car, but it’s easily accessible via SEPTA, Philly’s public transit system: Hop on the Market-Frankford El or the West Trenton line, then connect to the 24 bus, which stops right across from the museum.
 The museum hosts a variety of events throughout the year, including glass-blowing demonstrations, Christmas concerts, and even a Medieval festival.